Dr. Justin McMechan

 Dr. Justin McMechan is an Assistant Professor of Entomology with a combination Extension and Research appointment.
 He received both his Doctor of Plant Health (DPH) degree and his doctorate in Entomology from the University of Nebraska-Lincoln in 2016.
-He works at both the Eastern Nebraska Research & Extension Center (ENREC) near Mead and at Entomology Hall on UNL's East Campus in Lincoln.
+He works mostly at Entomology Hall on UNL's East Campus in Lincoln and at the Eastern Nebraska Research & Extension Center (ENREC) near Mead.

 - B.S. in Agronomy, University of Minnesota, Crookston, 2009

 - M.S. in Entomology, University of Nebraska-Lincoln, 2012

 - D.P.H.
 Doctor of Plant Health, University of Nebraska-Lincoln, 2016

 - Ph.D. in Entomology, University of Nebraska-Lincoln, 2016